 There are a range of potential indicators that a child may be at risk of HBV.
-Guidance on the warning signs that FGM or forced marriage may be about to take place, or may have already taken place, can be found in the Multi-agency guidelines: Handling case of forced marriage.
+Guidance on the warning signs that FGM or forced marriage may be about to take place, or may have already taken place, can be found in the Multi agency statutory guidance on FGM and the Multi-agency guidelines: Handling case of forced marriage.